Find out the consequences of leaving a tenancy early without bringing it to a legal end.

 If the landlord finds a new tenant

-Your tenancy ends automatically if the landlord relets the property.
+Your tenancy ends automatically if the landlord lets the property or room to someone else.

 Once a new tenancy begins, your contract ends and you're no longer liable for rent.